eliav-touitou/pre-course-2021-final/README.md

 - clear all list button 🧹
 - Mark/Unmark todo as done📂
 - alerting user on drastic actions
-- css animation on deleting and marking tasks, and icons -
+- css animation on deleting, marking tasks, and icons

 ## Resources